dmbarbour/glas/docs/GlasNamespaces.md

 ### Open Composition

 It is possible to compose hierarchically without first closing the fixpoint.
-The main benefit is the opportunity to override definitions in the components.
-This is implemented by translating the component's view of '%self' and the user namespace, then binding its generated definitions to the same location.
+This provides an opportunity for the composite to override component definitions while controlling risk of naming conflicts.
+To support open composition requires translating each component's view of %self and the user namespace.

-TBD: generalize this as a macro on `Env -> Env`
+        # To translate component to Prefix:
+        modifyInput = b:("",
+            t:({ "%self." => "%self.Prefix",
+                 "%" => "%",
+                 "" => "Prefix"}, e:()))
+        moveOutput = b:("Dest.", b:("Output.",
+            t:({ "Prefix" => "Output.",
+                 "" => Dest." }, e:())))
+        translateOp = f:("EnvOp", f:("InputEnv",
+            ((moveOutput, "InputEnv"),("EnvOp", (modifyInput, "InputEnv")))))

+Due to the second-class nature of translations, this should be constructed either by the compiler or via macro.

 ### Multiple Inheritance?
 Defer.